 2. Try to Be Flexible

 Resilient people recognize that things change and that well-laid plans sometimes need to be revised or abandoned.
 That's why it's imperative you're always willing to consider alternate paths to your goals or even to change your goals entirely if required.
-When it comes to resilience, you can’t be too set in your ways in neither life nor career.
+When it comes to resilience, you can’t be too set in your ways in neither life or career.

 For example, you may need to adjust the timeline you had planned to change your career due to unforeseen circumstances.
 Or, you might even choose an entirely different path to achieve your end goal.

 Your plans might require you to move to a different city or state altogether, and you need to be open to moving even if it may be stressful.
 The stress might even double if you are relocating with kids; however, if this new opportunity will benefit your family in the future, consider it.
-If you plan well, you can organize the entire move in just a few days with the safety of your little ones in mind.
+If you plan well, you can organize the entire move in just a few days with the safety and well-being of your little ones in mind.

 3. Maintain a Healthy and Active Lifestyle